 The Islands of Malta

-Situated 90 miles south of the island of Sicily and around 280 miles from the coast of North Africa the Maltese islands are ideally placed at the heart of the Mediterranean sea.
+Malta is situated 90 miles south of the island of Sicily and around 280 miles from the coast of North Africa the Maltese islands are ideally placed at the heart of the Mediterranean sea.
 The Maltese islands consist of three main islands, Malta, Gozo and Comino which together make up the Republic of Malta.
-The main island of itself is around 27km at its longest distance and 14km at its widest.
+The main island of Malta itself is around 27km at its longest distance and 14km at its widest.
 Its sister island of Gozo, somewhat smaller in size at around 14km and 7km at its widest.

 The islands have a rich and varied history, which has left its mark through the centuries.
 Influences from Malta's occupiers over the centuries is evident across the islands within the rich architecture and the very language of the Maltese themselves.
 The official languages are Maltese and English.
 Italian is also spoken widely throughout the country.